 The main capacitors are actually decoupling the battery and its wiring.
 See the features guided tour on Main capacitor.
 If the battery loop impedance is high and the motor current high enough these capacitors can do an enormous amount of work – and consequently get extremely hot.
 This can lead to failure.

 Battery loop impedance is a function of the inductance and the resistance.
-If battery wires are too thick – resistance increases.
+If battery wires are too thin – resistance increases.
 Impedance is more difficult to understand: it is however a function of the overall area of the loop made made by the batteries and the wires to them.
 So keep battery wires short and twist together battery – and battery + if at all possible.
 Also use our motor current calculator to understand the motor current.

 If you have found this article useful please share it to help others discover it